 - Adapted to meet the requirements of different clients

-Collaborative work between Dr Michael Wormstone, Senior lecturer at the School of Biological Science, and Dr Aram Saeed, a Lecturer at the School of Pharmacy, has resulted in novel approaches for rapid prototyping of IOLs and robust methodology for testing of such lenses in in vitro human capsular bag models.
+Collaborative work between Dr Aram Saeed, a Lecturer at the School of Pharmacy, and Professor Michael Wormstone, at the School of Biological Science, has resulted in novel approaches for rapid prototyping of IOLs and robust methodology for testing of such lenses in in vitro human capsular bag models.